c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.1_molecular_graph_theory/README.md

 ### One-Hot Encoding

-One-hot encoding is a technique in data science whereby **categorical information data is converted into a binary vector**.
-It is common in ML algorithms as it helps to **preserve information & improves prediction**, and **makes the dataset compatible with various types of ML algorithms**.
-This is because many ML algorithms **cannot work with categorical data directly**, and require all input & output variables to be **numeric**.
+One-hot encoding is a technique in data science whereby **categorical data is converted into a binary vector**.
+It is common in ML algorithms as it helps to **preserve information and improves prediction**, and **makes the dataset compatible with various types of ML algorithms**.
+This is because many ML algorithms **cannot work with categorical data directly**, and require all input and output variables to be **numeric**.

 Therefore, with one-hot encoding, **each unique category value is assigned a binary vector** that has **all zero values**, except for the **index of the category**, which is given a value of **1**.

-The main drawback of one-hot encoding is that it can lead to a **large increase in data dimensionality**, especially a the categorical variable has many categories.
-This is often referred to as the **curse of dimensionality** **<sup>6</sup>**
+The main drawback of one-hot encoding is that it can lead to a **large increase in data dimensionality**, especially if the categorical variable has many categories.
+This is often referred to as the **curse of dimensionality**. **<sup>6</sup>**

 ## 1.1.3 Graph Traversal Algorithms

-As discussed before, although graphs themselves are **non-linear data structures** made up of sets of nodes & edges, in practice, **matrix representations of graphs are node order dependend**. **<sup>1</sup>**
+As discussed before, although graphs themselves are **non-linear data structures** made up of sets of nodes and edges, in practice, **matrix representations of graphs are node order dependent**. **<sup>1</sup>**

 The node order used in a matrix representation is determined by a **graph traversal algorithm** (**Fig 3**).
-It is often important to **reliably/consistently generate the same matrix representation of the same molecule**, and this is dependent on **generating the same node order** each time.
+It is often important to **reliably and consistently generate the same matrix representation of the same molecule**, and this is dependent on **generating the same node order** each time.
 Therefore, the way in which the graph traversal algorithm **breaks ties** when a node branches off must be consistent so that the algorithm **consistently selects the same branch traversal order**.

 To achieve this consistency, a **depth-first** or **breadth-first** search algorithm can be used.
-If however, consistency is not important, a **random serarch** algorithm can be used.
+If however, consistency is not important, a **random search** algorithm can be used.

 <br>
 <div align="center">